1,000+ Opportunities

 While Iron Maiden, Motörhead, Saxon, and Def Leppard became international stars, other NWOBHM groups such as Diamond Head, Girlschool, and Raven have had a lasting influence on the thrash and hair metal genres.
 Applications are Open: Apply for the Nexus Grant

-Based on current listing details, eligibility includes: New and emerging local small organizations, individual artists, and small arts businesses in Austin, Texas, producing creative public projects.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New and emerging local small organizations, individual artists, and small arts businesses in Austin, Texas, producing creative public projects.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program